 One of the hottest new releases in recent months is from Viaje, the Skull and Bones Daisy Cutter.
-Released with much fanfare last week, only 150 boxes of 25 were produced, and most Viaje retailers received no more then 5 boxes each (in fact, quite of few of these were sold by said stores before they were even put for sale online).
-I managed to get my hands on a box (thanks to Dan over at one of the best cigar retailers on the planet, NHC), and wanted to get my review online as soon as possible.
+Released with much fanfare last week, only 150 boxes of 25 were produced, and most Viaje retailers received no more than five boxes each.
+I managed to get my hands on a box and wanted to get my review online as soon as possible.
 So, after waiting impatiently for a week, I sparked one up.

-The Viaje Skull and Bones Daisy Cutter takes this trend in an interesting direction with it’s box and label art, a Skull and Bones, obviously is the main look, another in a long list of uses for the infamous “Jolly Roger” (and there is a very interesting article here about the history of it).
-It is a striking look to a cigar, instantly recognizable, and as far as I know unique in the cigar business (at least for now).
-The box and packaging look like this:
+The Viaje Skull and Bones Daisy Cutter takes this trend in an interesting direction with it’s box and label art, a Skull and Bones, obviously is the main look, another in a long list of uses for the infamous “Jolly Roger.”
+It is a striking look to a cigar, instantly recognizable, and as far as I know unique in the cigar business..
+The box look like this:

 The Skull and Bones has been compared to the Tatueje T110, but as you can see from this photo, the T110 is a bit taller, and the differences in the color of the wrapper are immediately apparent.